oilandsugar/ritual-dust/content/works/illustration/bowers-ablaze.md

 Ink illustration for the [Versteckt](https://huntersdream.bandcamp.com/) EP "Bowers Ablaze", depicting a garden in a ruined medieval castle slowly consumed by flames.

 ![Illustration showing large arches made of small trees in the foreground with a ruined wall of a medieval castle in the back,  flames are coming in from the right and a dead knight is lying in a door in the center of the wall.](/img/illustration/bowers/cover.jpg "Illustration showing large arches made of small trees in the foreground with a ruined wall of a medieval castle in the back,  flames are coming in from the right and a dead knight is lying in a door in the center of the wall.")

+{{< product-link title="Amongst the burning ruins print" desc="An art print of an original ink drawing picturing a dead knight lying amongst the ruins of a burning castle"  image="/img/shop/burning-ruins-print.jpg" url="/shop/burning-ruins/" >}}